gustavosabbag/portfolio/README.md

 # My Portfolio

-I display here code samples of some works I've done.
+I display here code snippets of some works I've done in Python and R language.